mjhea0/django-interactive-charts-post/README.md

 ## Project Setup

-We are going to create a simple shop application for tracking items and purchases.
-We will generate sample data using a function and then visualize it with interactive charts.
+We are going to create a simple shop application.
+We will generate sample data using a function and then visualize it using charts.
 At the end we will also take a look at how we can integrate the charts into our Django administration dashboard.

 > You can swap [Chart.js](https://www.chartjs.org/) for any other JavaScript chart library like [D3.js](https://d3js.org/) or [morris.js](http://morrisjs.github.io/morris.js/).
 However, you will have to adjust the data format in your application's endpoints.